umwrit350sp17/team6/teamdocs/FULL PROJECT OUTLINE.md

 * For this document, it seems best fit to break our material into folders and use shorter, more numerous files rather than one longer file.
 * As for our use of multimedia content, it may be necessary to show screenshots of the program to supplement our intstructions; however, that has not completely been determined and set upon yet, and we will readdress the use of multimedia as we continue developing our document.
 * At this moment, there are no external sources or links that we need to include, but it is possible that we will use information from the ClassScheduler's project website, if necessary: [ClassScheduler Resource](https://sourceforge.net/projects/personalclassscheduler/?source=typ_redirect)
-* Provide general outline of the content, including
+* Our general outline is as follows:
-  * How the document will be introduced
+  1. Introduction of the Document
+   * text
+   * text
+   * text
-  * The order of presentation of the instructions
+  2. The order we will present our instructions
+   * text
+   * text
-  * How many steps/units of the process
+  3. How many steps/units of the process
+   * text
+   * text
-  * Which demonstration examples will be used.
+  4. Which demonstration examples will be used.
+   * text
+   * text